als0052/pyNastran/docs/html_docs/README.txt

 # final command
 make html > make.out 2>&1

-# does basically the same thing, but is more obvious...
+# Does basically the same thing, but is more obvious...
+# This one saves warnings to their own file so you can actually find the warnings
 # sphinx-build -v -w warnings.out -d build/doctrees . _build/html > junk.out 2>&1

 # what is run by rtd